guptaavinash09/RoboticProject/README.md

 # RoboticProject
-The Robotic Project will start from here..
+The Robotic Project is from here..